framptonjs/core/README.md

 #### zip

-Creates a new Signal by combining the values of two Signals into a tuple.
+Returns a new Signal by combining the values of two Signals into a tuple.

 ```
 const tupleSignal: Signal<[number,number]> =